 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 Even though many don’t realize what is happening as it happens, humans in the western world tend to perpetuate a culture of emotional avoidance/emotional neglect.
-It is as though emotions have been put to the absolute bottom priority of things to learn about or care about.
+It is as though emotions have been put to the absolute bottom priority of things to understand.

 In addition to developing an understanding of the emotional aspects of human interaction, it is also vital that a person with BPD receives many opportunities to practice skills for managing emotions, thoughts, and behaviours.
 Without receiving many opportunities to practice skills, breaking the BPD pattern may seem impossible.
-From a learning perspective, this is very sensible… if a person doesn’t have enough experiences that work well to help him grow and learn, then how is he ever supposed to ever operate in a different way?
+From a learning perspective, this is very sensible.
+If a person doesn’t have enough experiences that work well to help him grow and learn, then how is he ever supposed to operate differently?

-The problem is that we live in a largely inpatient, emotionally phobic, and emotionally unskilled culture, and therefore, tend to automatically look for ways to undermine our emotional learning experiences… we do it to ourselves and we do it to each other.
+The problem is that we live in a mostly inpatient, emotionally phobic, and emotionally unskilled culture, and therefore, tend to look for ways to undermine our emotional learning experiences automatically and unconsciously… we do it to ourselves, and we do it to each other.

 How do we do it to ourselves?

-After having a difficult “first time” experience, such as doing poorly on an exam, or getting turned down for a date, or getting turned down for a job, there can be an urge to avoid making another attempt at doing the same thing.
-The person perhaps thinks to himself… “That hurt so much… I definitely don’t want to experience that again!”
+After having an experience that may lead to difficult feeling, such as doing poorly on an exam, or getting turned down for a date, or getting turned down for a job, there can be an urge to avoid making another attempt at doing the same thing.
+The person perhaps thinks to himself “That hurt so much… I don’t want to experience that again!”
 He doesn’t know that he can work through his emotional experience, for instance, through developing emotional awareness, becoming mindfully aware of what happens in his body, and learning to challenge HIS thoughts that produced HIS emotional experience.
-He will most likely look for ways to avoid exams, avoid dates, and avoid job seeking, all in the name of avoiding emotions he doesn’t know how to deal with.
+He will most likely look for ways to avoid exams, avoid dates, and avoid job seeking, all in the name of preventing emotions he doesn’t know how to manage.

 How do we do it to each other?

-To realize that it is better to face and process emotions (of all kinds) is a simple concept once understood and embraced, although in a culture that continually encourages and enables emotional avoidance tactics, it can be an uphill battle.
-But for a person who suffers with BPD, failing to take matters of emotional management seriously can mean the difference between high quality and low quality life experience, even loss of life experience.
+To realize that it is better to face and process emotions (of all kinds) is a simple concept once understood and embraced, although, in a culture that continually encourages and enables emotional avoidance tactics, it can be an uphill battle.
+But for a person who suffers from BPD, failing to take matters of emotional management seriously can mean the difference between high quality and low-quality life experience, even loss of life experience.
 When mastering emotions and breaking free from the BPD pattern have been set as personal goals, I believe it is much better to become a cultural rebel.

-Two articles on the topic of validation are available from BreakAway MHE if more guidance is needed for developing this helpful skill and being an effective support to someone with BPD (article 1, article 2).
-A person with BPD needs to get good at living with his emotions… processing them, regulating them, and learning how to use them for good purposes.
+Two articles on the topic of validation are available from BreakAway MHE if more guidance is needed for developing this valuable skill and being genuinely supportive to someone with BPD (article 1, article 2).
+A person with BPD needs to get good at living with his emotions… processing them, regulating them, and learning how to use them for useful purposes.
 He doesn’t need an easy way out or to be informed his emotions have no place or aren’t welcome.